picnixz/picnixz/README.md

 ### about:me

-I hold a PhD delivered by Ecole Polytechnique Fédérale de Lausanne (EPFL) in post-quantum cryptography and code-based cryptography.
-Previously, I focused on algebraic number theory and algebraic geometry (specifically working on isogenies between ordinary abelian surfaces and attacking them using quantum algorithms).
+I hold a PhD delivered by Ecole Polytechnique Fédérale de Lausanne (EPFL) in post-quantum cryptography and code-based cryptography, a Master in Mathematics focused on algebraic number theory, algebraic geometry and modular forms (specifically working on computing secret isogenies between ordinary abelian surfaces using quantum algorithms), and a Bachelor of Arts in Music.

 Aside from that, I've been programming in many different languages such as:

 - __**System**__: Python, C/C++, Java/Scala.
 - __**Web**__: PHP/Typescript, HTML/CSS/SCSS.